Full Code

 1. save_memory

-Store any information in long-term memory with semantic indexing.
+Stores information in long-term memory with semantic indexing.

 # Example usage in your AI agent

-await save_memory("User prefers dark mode and uses Python for backend development")
+await save_memory("User prefers dark mode and uses Python for backend development.")

 2. search_memories

-Find relevant context using natural language queries.
+Finds relevant context using natural language queries.

 # Search for relevant memories